Bob “Daddy-O” Wade used petroleum pipelines to create a Texas landmark.

 The creative use of 48-inch-wide steel pipe was noted by the Fort Worth Star Telegram, which described artist Wade as a, “pioneer of Texas Funk and connoisseur of Southwestern kitsch.”
 Even musician Willie Nelson opined, “Now that I understand art, I realize what a genius Daddy-O Wade really is.”

-To ensure preservation in 2013, Houston’s Orange Show Center for Visionary Art acquired Bob “Daddy-O” Wade’s sculpture, which remains a little-known petroleum industry landmark of modern art.
-Also see Oil in Art.
+In 2013, Houston’s Orange Show Center for Visionary Art acquired Bob “Daddy-O” Wade’s sculpture, a petroleum industry milestone of modern art.

-Oil and natural gas pipelines have been part of the petroleum industry since the earliest U.S wells.
-During the World War II, “Big Inch” pipelines with diameters of 24 inches and 20 inches connected prolific Texas oilfields with Chicago and East Coast refineries.
+Another pipeline technology milestone came during World War II.
+The industry-government partnership “Big Inch” pipelines with diameters of 24 inches and 20 inches connected prolific Texas oilfields with Chicago and East Coast refineries.

 Since starting operations in June 1977, the Trans-Alaska Pipeline System has delivered more than 17.5 billion barrels of oil from North Slope and Prudhoe Bay oilfields(as of 2018).
 The pipeline’s maximum throughput was more than 2 million barrels of oil a day in 1988.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Support this AOGHS.ORG energy education website with a contribution today.
-For membership information, contact email@example.com. © 2019 Bruce A. Wells.
+Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+For more information, contact email@example.com.
+Copyright © 2022 Bruce A. Wells.
+All rights reserved.